lizhanmit/java-design-patterns/README.md

 ### Strategy Pattern

-Create a Context class making the object of Strategy class as its attribute and input parameter of constructor.
+Create a Context class making the object of Strategy interface as its attribute and input parameter of constructor.

 When creating instances for this Context class using constructor, pass different types of instances of Strategy class as input parameter to realize different strategies.